ChengHsiangLu/Myofibroblast/README.md

 ## Aim

 In this project, we will be analyzing RNA-seq data from 19 samples, comprising of 10 samples with fibrotic complications and 9 non-fibrotic samples.
-Each sample has undergone two runs and 4 different treatments(untreated, TGF-B, TNF-A, and TGF-B+TNF-A), resulting in a total of 151 samples(1 library failed).
+Each sample has undergone two runs and 4 different treatments(untreated, TGF-b, TNF-ɑ, and  TGF-b+TNF-ɑ), resulting in a total of 151 samples(1 library failed).
 We used induced pluripotent stem cells (iPSC) to differentiate into myofibroblasts and stimulated the system with different signals to observe its development.
 The objective is to investigate the effect of four different treatments: untreated, TGF-B, TNF-A, and TGF-B+TNF-A on the development of the system.
 In the end, we will perform differential expression analysis to identify the genes that are differentially expressed in fibrotic and non-fibrotic samples under 4 treatments.

 <br>